polyas-voting/polyas-core3-crypto/crypto-std/README.md

      - hashing into a space of big integers ($Z_q$)
      - deterministic encryption intended for encryption of keys in key-value data stores.
-     - an implementation of time-based one time passwords.